RoboJackets/apiary/docs/officers/attendance.rst

 Attendance
 ==========

-Apiary supports recording attendance for both in-person and online meetings, using either BuzzCards or links.
+Apiary supports recording attendance for both in-person and online meetings using either BuzzCards or links.

 .. hint::
    To use either method, you must have an :ref:`officer`, :ref:`project-manager`, :ref:`team-lead`, or :ref:`trainer` role.